deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 Handling Fallbacks
 ==================

-In DFF, you should provide handling for situations where the user makes requests that do not trigger any of the transitions specified in the script graph.
+In Chatsky, you should provide handling for situations where the user makes requests that do not trigger any of the transitions specified in the script graph.
-To cover that use case, DFF requires you to define a fallback node that the agent will move to when no adequate transition has been found.
+To cover that use case, Chatsky requires you to define a fallback node that the agent will move to when no adequate transition has been found.

 Like other nodes, the fallback node can either use a message or a callback to produce a response